curv3d/curv/docs/Mesh_Export.rst

 The ``vcount`` is a measure of the cost of generating a mesh.
 It's roughly the number of voxels, so it's proportional to memory consumption, CPU usage, and number of triangles generated.

+While ``vsize`` is meant to be model-specific (it relates to the model's minimum feature size), ``vcount`` is meant to be a global default.
-Depending on how powerful your machine is (and on how long you want to wait when generating a mesh when vsize is not specified), you might want the default value of ``vcount`` to be higher or lower.
-So you can override the default value of 100,000 in your Curv configuration file.
+Depending on how powerful your machine is (and on how long you want to wait when generating a mesh when vsize is not specified), you might want the value of ``vcount`` to be higher or lower.
+You can override the default value of 100,000 in your Curv configuration file.

 Speeding up Mesh Export
 -----------------------